-Naturally we hope that the present restrictions will be relaxed progressively as the epidemic is brought under control, and thereby enable the Club to function more normally.
-Whatever the current restrictions are, for anyone interested in taking up the hobby there is much that can be done to prepare to get involved in our wonderful hobby.
-A good starting point would be to download the articles we publish on this website - many of them aimed at helping newcomers to climb the several learning curves involved.
-There are also excellent booklets available to read and download from the BMFA, and helpful videos you can view right here on our website, including a “Getting Started” video produced by the BMFA.
+The Club welcomes new members, and for anyone interested in taking up the hobby there is a wealth of information right here on our website to help get you started.
+You can read and download the booklets and other information from the Articles webpage of this website.
+Many of these are aimed specifically at helping newcomers to climb the several learning curves involved.
+There are also excellent booklets available to read and download from the BMFA, and there are even helpful videos you can view right here on our website, including a “Getting Started” video produced by the BMFA.

 If you are returning to the hobby after a break of many years you will probably find that much has changed.
 Most notable is that quiet electric power has largely (although not completely) taken over from the internal combustion engine.
 Model flying is just as much fun as ever though, and the new technologies are not difficult to master.

 Visitors are not permitted to fly alone at our site if no Club members are present, and non-flying visitors are not permitted to enter the flying area.
 Visitors, including guests of current members, who fulfil the above criteria and who wish to fly at our club site may attend and fly on up to four occasions per year.
 If they wish to exceed this number of visits they must apply for full club membership.
 It should be understood that the provision and maintenance of a superb flying site such as ours is a considerable on-going expense to our small Club, and donations to the Club by visitors enjoying our facilities are gratefully received.
 The Club reserves the right to refuse access to our site to any person at any time without explanation, and Club Officers have the right to exercise such a ban without prior notice.

 Further information on "How to Join" the club is available from the next webpage.